 However, looking only at the significant SNPs fails to capture a lot of signal due to the very strict significance levels applied in a GWAS.
-Genetic risk scores (GRS) is a way of capturing more of the information by not only looking at those SNPs that reach significance.
-Using summary statistics from a genome-wide association study, one can capture the risk each individual from alleles common in the population.
+GRS is a way of capturing more of the information by not only looking at those SNPs that reach significance.
+Using summary statistics from a GWAS, one can capture the risk each individual carry from alleles common in the population.
 Using a large twin sample with genotyped data and trait measurements with a set of questions corresponding to each of the autism triad traits, we then derived such a genetic risk score to examine the relationship between risk SNPs and trait measurements of the autism triad.

 Materials and methods